TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cultural Differences

-Denmark consistently tops lists of the world’s happiest countries, but you're not likely to encounter many smiles in the street.
+Denmark consistently tops lists of the world’s happiest countries, and yet you're not likely to encounter many smiles in the street.
 Unlike in the U.S., it is unusual for strangers to smile or speak to each other in passing unless intoxicated or attending a festival.
 Small talk is rare, and a question like "How are you?" will provoke a strange look or a long-winded answer about a person's day and well-being.

 Danes appreciate promptness and follow-through.
 If you commit to an event, even if you click "attending" on Facebook, you are expected to show.
 There is no Danish equivalent to "fashionably late," so plan to arrive on time.
 If you're attending a dinner party, bring a gift for your hosts.
 Fresh flowers are always appreciated.
 Prepare to spend several hours at dinner, as social events can move slowly and often end in hygge, a "cozy" atmosphere typified by candles, drinking, and comfortable conversation.

 Alcohol plays a significant role in the social life of Denmark, and it has for many hundreds of years.
-It is legal to drink publicly in the street and parks, and the city is home to many eclectic bars and cafés.
+It is legal to drink publicly in the streets and parks, and the city is home to many eclectic bars and cafés.
 By tradition, many Danes are introduced to alcohol at their confirmation party (age 13), after which it becomes socially acceptable for them to drink.
 Denmark is home to international beer brands Carlsberg and Tuborg.
 Small glasses of Danish snaps are sometimes sipped over dinner or a traditional lunch of smørrebrød, an open-faced sandwich.

 Don’t Miss!

 Copenhagen is a beautiful and easy city to explore.
-A walk or stroll down the street will inevitably lead to a garden, statue, museum, store, or café of some interest.The National Museum of Denmark is free and located a short walk from DIS in the Latin Quarter of Copenhagen.
-The museum spans Danish culture and history from the Vikings to the present day.
+A walk or stroll down the street will inevitably lead to a garden, statue, museum, store, or café of some interest.The National Museum of Denmark is free and a short walk from DIS in the Latin Quarter of Copenhagen.
+The museum spans Danish culture and history from the Vikings to today.
 Another museum in central Copenhagen, Ny Carlsberg Glyptotek, houses collections of Danish, French, and Ancient Mediterranean art.
 Adjacent to the Glyptotek is Tivoli Gardens, the amusement park that purportedly inspired Walt Disney.
-A visit to Tivoli can be expensive, particularly if you eat in the park, so check for special concerts or fireworks to make the most of your visit.
+A visit to Tivoli can be expensive, mainly if you eat in the park, so check for special concerts or fireworks to make the most of your visit.

 Whatever you do, don't leave Copenhagen without sampling their cakes and pastries.
 Amusingly, the pastry we know as a Danish is called Wienerbrød ("Vienna Bread") in Denmark.
 Bakeries with fresh muffins, drømmekage, croissants, and teboller are abundant.
 Conditori La Glace is known for its decadent cake and pastries, and is worth an indulgent visit.

-Upon Return
+Upon Return (If Absolutely Necessary)

 When I came home to Portland, I missed the lilt of my host mom's Danish accent.
-I missed the fresh-cut flowers sold on the streets next to the hot dog vendors.
+I missed the fresh-cut flowers sold on the streets beside hot dog vendors.
 I even missed my 45-minute commute from home to school.
 I did not buy many souvenirs, but that was ok because I left Denmark with a new perspective on the world, a broadened awareness of global politics, and, most importantly, a Danish family.
 As I pursue a career in higher education administration or international education, I hope to help students search for personal and academic growth by going beyond our borders.

 For More Info